HOME • SEARCH • EMAIL • ABOUT

 Constituents

-- Eighty chemical constituents have been isolated from P. perfoliatum, including flavonoids, anthraquinones, terpenoids, phenolic acids, phenylpropanoids, and alkaloids. among which flavonoids are the main active components.
+- Eighty chemical constituents have been isolated from P. perfoliatum, including flavonoids, which are the main active components, and anthraquinones, terpenoids, phenolic acids, phenylpropanoids, and alkaloids.
 (17)

 - Study of whole plant yielded five diferuloyl esters of sucrose, 6‘-acetyl-3,6-diferuloylsucrose (helonioside B) (1); 2‘,4‘,6‘-triacetyl-3,6-diferuloylsucrose (2); 1,2‘,4‘,6‘-tetraacetyl-3,6-diferuloylsucrose (3); 1,2‘,6‘-triacetyl-3,6-diferuloylsucrose (4); and 2‘,6‘-diacetyl-3,6-diferuloylsucrose (5), along with the 1,3,6-tri-p-coumaroyl-6‘-feruloylsucroses, vanicoside A and vanicoside B. (3)